-Farahnaz Hatam, born 1967 in Tehran, Iran; lives and work in Berlin.
+Farahnaz Hatam, born 1967 in Tehran, Iran; lives and work in Berlin, Germany.

 LABOUR is the collaborative project of Farahnaz Hatam and Colin Hacklander, whose compositions and performances center the transformative potential of sound.
 Trained in molecular biology, Hatam works primarily with SuperCollider, a complex platform for audio synthesis and algorithmic composition that is a language unto itself.
 Colin Hacklander is a percussionist, drummer and composer, with a background in post-tonal theory and electronic music.
 Together, LABOUR compose ambitious and reverently experimental audioworks.
 Their practice promotes active listening and a heightened sensory awareness.